 Finally, Paul raised the roof with lots of laughs when giving advice about classroom management.

 In practical terms, productive kids are well-behaved kids.
 Overplan and keep them busy!
-When considering how to approach behaviour management in your class:
+When considering how to approach behavior management in your class:

 - Have a plan.